datcuandrei/BackToMac/README.md

 # BackToMac

+## Under maintenance.
+Currently,BackToMac is facing some issues related to the OS downloading phase.Those issues will be fixed as soon as possible and an update will be pushed.

 An automated utility for Linux that creates bootable macOS USB sticks.
 <img src="https://raw.githubusercontent.com/datcuandrei/BackToMac/master/captures/default.png" width="700" height="391">
 <img src="https://raw.githubusercontent.com/datcuandrei/BackToMac/master/captures/dark.png" width="700" height="391">